Introduction to the disharmony

 - Kidney Yang deficiency symptoms - coldness in the back, loose stools, frequent urination, poor sexual desire, sterility

 Note: In traditional Chinese medicine the concept of the Spleen differs from the understanding of the spleen in Western medicine.
 In TCM main function of the Spleen is the transformation of food into "food essence".
 The symptoms of an imbalanced Spleen point to imbalance in the digestion.
-So in order to avoid confusion whenever we refer to the Spleen we will consider the collective work of some organs and systems that participate in the transformation and the transportation of nutrients and fluids, rather than solely focusing on the organ spleen as defined in Western science.
+So in order to avoid confusion whenever we refer to the Spleen in this project we will consider the collective work of some organs and systems that participate in the transformation and the transportation of nutrients and fluids, rather than solely focusing on the organ spleen as defined in Western science.

-In the case of Spleen Yang deficiency there is coldness in the abdomen, while in Kidney Yang deficiency there is coldness in the back.
-Spleen Yang deficiency furthermore manifests with symptoms of deficient digestion such as watery stools that contain undigested food.
-Kidney Yang deficiency manifests in loose stools, frequent urination, poor sexual desire, sterility (in TCM the Kidney governs both the urinary and the reproductive systems).
+In the case of Spleen Yang deficiency there is coldness in the abdomen(1), while in Kidney Yang deficiency there is coldness in the back(1)(2).
+Spleen Yang deficiency furthermore manifests with symptoms of "deficient digestion" such as watery stools which contain undigested food.
+Kidney Yang deficiency manifests in loose stools(1)(2), profuse, clear urination(2), poor sexual desire, impotence(1)(2) (in TCM the Kidneys govern both the urinary and the reproductive systems).
 In both cases there are cold hands and feet, overall feeling of cold, fear of cold.

 Major Chinese Herbs

 A very famous Chinese herb that strongly warms the interior and enters the Spleen and Kidney channels is Fu Zi (Aconitum carmicaeli).
 It restores devastated Yang where the warming principle is extremely weak.
 Additionally it enters the Heart, boosts the circulation and strengthens the vessels.
-It is also a very good herb for joint pain/swelling/numbness, especially the kind that gets worse when exposed to cold.
+It is also a very good herb for joint pain/swelling/numbness, especially the kind that gets worse when exposed to cold(3).

 There is an interesting story about how the herb was named.
 Back in Ancient China there used to be a custom that the smaller kingdom had to pay tribute to the larger kingdom in order to keep the peace.
 One time the small Wu kingdom brought the larger and stronger Chu kingdom their national herb, called “Herb of Wu kingdom”, as a present.
 A doctor with the name Dr. Zhu planted the herb.
-After the king of the Chu kingdom suffered sever abdominal pain and was successfully cured with this herb, he embraced the herb and changed it’s name from “Herb of Wu kingdom” to “Wu-Zhu’s fruit”.
+After the king of the Chu kingdom suffered sever abdominal pain and was successfully cured with this herb, he embraced the herb and changed its name from “Herb of Wu kingdom” to “Wu-Zhu’s fruit”.
 “Wu” - because it came from the Wu kingdom, “Zhu” because it was planted in his kingdom by Dr. Zhu, and “fruit” because it was a fruit.
-Ever since the herb is referred to by this name – Wu Zhu Yu.
+Ever since the herb is referred to by this name – Wu Zhu Yu(4).

 Rou Gui (Cinnamomum cassia) – cinnamon bark – strongly reinforces the Yang and brings it back to its source.
 It also warms the channels, unblocks the channels and vessels and promotes the movement of energy throughout the body.
-Simultaneously it aids the generation of energy and blood in the body and is often used together with herbs that tonify the Qi and blood.
+Simultaneously it aids the generation of energy and blood in the body and is often used together with herbs that tonify the Qi and the blood(3).

 Healing foods